brianpchsu/til/README.md

 > Today I Learned

 I learn new things everyday.
-This is a repo to share my daily learnings.
+This is the repo to share my daily learnings.

 ### Categories
 * [JavaScript](#javascript)